aneeshdurg/JRepl/Known bugs.md

-*On exit classes, function, Test.java left behind *Classes don't have error deletion
+*On exit classes, function, Test.java left behind *Classes don't not print if print statement is in constructor